 NOTE: Paul would like it to be known that he is the Vice Moderator of the Presbytery of the Redwoods, not Moderator of Vice (considering SPC’s adventurous reputation!!!

-Ellie just celebrated her Bat Mitzvah, and many SPC folk were there to celebrate this special ceremony with the Mowry-Silverman
+when Ellie celebrated her Bat Mitzvah, many SPC folk were there to celebrate this special ceremony with the Mowry-Silverman’s

 Paul loves the deep caring that is so evident in the community at Sausalito Presbyterian Church, “the church that calls itself a family.”